harric17/gacd/README.md

 2. Reads in the 3 testing datasets and horizontally concatenates them
 3. Vertically concatenates the training and testing datasets from steps 1 and 2
 4.  features.txt is read in and variables are renamed accordingly
-5. A dataframe called mydf is created that contains:
-          - variable names in column 1
-          - variable averages in column 2
-          - variable standard deviations in column 3
+5. Variables not related user, activity, or to means or standard deviations are dropped
 6. Finally means of all variables are found per subject per activity and output to project.txt

-**You are very good looking!
-Give me full credit!**